9 ways to prevent workplace violence

 8. Education on workplace violence prevention.

 Workers can be educated workers through instruction, training and evaluation.
-And this impacts the needed skills, knowledge and abilities to the worker.
+And this impacts the needed skills, knowledge and abilities of the worker.
 Every worker is necessary to undergo education as this would help to encourage safe work behaviours and prevent violence on site.

 The training will help to inform the employee that the management takes an act of violence on the job seriously.
-And they would further encourage the employees to report violence incidences and expect good feedback from them.
-Training topics could be on, managing anger, how to resolve conflicts, Dealing with hostile persons.
+And they would further encourage the employees to report violent incidences and expect good feedback from them.
+Training topics could be on, managing anger, how to resolve conflicts, and Dealing with hostile persons.
 And so on.

 Well, eradicating violence and its signs at the workplace will be easy if you incorporate the above prevention strategies.

 More so, preventing workplace violence helps to encourage a safe work environment.
 Employers have a lot of roles to play in providing a safe workplace.
-On the other hand, the workers have to be show commitment to ensure we have a safe workplace for all.
+On the other hand, the workers have to show commitment to ensure we have a safe workplace for all.

 Onyeka Emma is a QHSE Professional, a business person, and an entrepreneur.
 He is very passionate about health and safety, Business and Entrepreneurship.